kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 First, get a list of available VMs that are running on the worker::

-   $ ./dist.py --node NAME
+   $ poetry run python dist.py --node NAME

 Secondly, you can remove VMs from being used by CAPE with::

-   $ ./dist.py --node NAME --delete-vm VM_NAME
+   $ poetry run python dist.py --node NAME --delete-vm VM_NAME

 When you are done editing your VMs you need to add them back to be used by ``cuckoo``.
 The easiest way to do that is to disable the node, so no more tasks get submitted to it::

-   $ ./dist.py --node NAME --disable
+   $ poetry run python dist.py --node NAME --disable

-Wait for all running VMs to finish their tasks, and then restart the workers ``./cuckoo.py``, this will re-insert the previously deleted VMs into the Database from ``conf/virtualbox.conf``.
+Wait for all running VMs to finish their tasks, and then restart the workers ``./cuckoo.py``, this will re-insert the previously deleted VMs into the Database from ``custom/conf/virtualbox.conf``.

 Update the VM list on the master::

-   $ ./dist.py --node NAME
+   $ poetry run python dist.py --node NAME

 And enable the worker again::

-   $ ./dist.py --node NAME --enable
+   $ poetry run python dist.py --node NAME --enable

 Good practice for production